jlpouffier/appdeamon-apps/README.md

 # My AppDeamon apps
-Repository of my app demaon apps
+Repository of my AppDeamon apps
+NOTE: I am not using AppDeamon anymore.
+I keep this repository alive for historical reasons.